Entries for this year

 “I am incredibly grateful to Anna and Jemma for all their support through their wonderful Rural Business Awards scheme.
 They give so many small rural voices the chance to unite as a countryside choir!”

 The RBA Regions

-Please use the map below to carefully check which RBA region you should enter:
+Click on the details below to check which region you should enter

 How are the Entries Judged?